Interpolation and duality in algebras of multipliers on the ball

 Roughly speaking, the idea is that an interpolation theorem asserts that a particular restriction mapping is surjective (or even a quotient mapping).
 By duality, this is equivalent to saying that the adjoint mapping is bounded below (or even an isometry).

 In \cite{CD16b}, Clou\^atre and the first author established a functional calculus for absolutely continuous row contractions.
 The arguments were based on a duality theory for Drury-Arveson space developed in \cite{CD16}.
 In \cite{BHM17}, Bickel, M\textsuperscript{c}Carthy and the second author established the analogous functional calculus for a broad range of reproducing kernel Hilbert spaces on the ball.
 Their methods avoided the use of duality for these spaces.
-However in this paper, we began by considering the Pick and peak interpolation problem proposed in \cite{CD18}.
+However, in the course of our work on the present paper, we began by considering the Pick and peak interpolation problem proposed in \cite{CD18}.
 The solution for Drury-Arveson space again required duality.
 We decided to develop the duality theory for the larger class of spaces studied in \cite{BHM17}.